 Although these lizards are seemingly slow and not very aggressive, they are not to be handled.
 They can make surprisingly quick movements if harassed or surprised, and their bite is extremely painful.
 Bites are seldom fatal, but medical attention should be sought immediately to prevent complications.

 If you find a Gila monster in your yard, garage, house, or anywhere else where you would like it removed, please call the Utah Division of Wildlife Resources, animal control, or the Red Cliffs Desert Reserve to have the animal picked up and re-located to a safer location.
 These lizards are only aggressive if disturbed, so in most situations it is easiest to just leave them alone and let them go on their way.

 If you are lucky enough to see a Gila monster in the wild, please let us know.
 They are extremely rare, so your sightings are really important to us.
-Below is an observation form you can easily fill out in just a few minutes and submit back to us or the Utah Division of Wildlife Resources.
+Please fill out the observation form below and email it back to us or the Utah Division of Wildlife Resources.